awslabs/kubeflow-manifests/docs/deployment/rds-s3/README.md

 ### Using only RDS or only S3

 Steps relevant only to the RDS installation will be prefixed with `[RDS]`.

 Steps relevant only to the S3 installation will be prefixed with `[S3]`.

 Steps without any prefixing are necessary for all installations.

 To install for either only RDS or S3 complete the steps relevant to your installation choice.

+To install for both RDS and S3 complete all the below steps.

 ## 1.0 Prerequisites